Hind-1152006/Student-Management-System/README.md

-# Student Management System (C++)
+# C++ Student Management System

-Simple console app to manage student records.
+A basic console-based student management system written in C++.

 ## Features
+- Add a new student (auto-increment ID)
-- Add, display, and search students
+- Display list of all students
-- Uses classes and arrays

-## How to Run
-Compile with any C++ compiler
+- Search for a student by ID